prolific-digital/media-library-alt-text-updater/readme.md

 ### Does this plugin update existing image blocks?

-Yes, the plugin updates existing image blocks in your posts, page, or custom psot type to ensure they have alt text from the media library.
+Yes, the plugin updates existing image blocks in your posts, pages, or custom post types to ensure they have alt text from the media library.

 ### What happens if an image in the media library does not have alt text?